 From 2013 to 2016, I was a postdoctoral researcher in the Computer Science Department at Carnegie Mellon University (CMU).
 I worked on the XIA project and was advised by Professor Peter Steenkiste.
-My research focused on identifying ways to facilitate the deployment of new, advanced inter-domain routing and was published in SIGCOMM’17.
-In the Fall of 2013, I developed and taught the initial offering of CMU’s graduate class on cloud computing (15-719).
+My research focused on identifying ways to facilitate the deployment of new, advanced inter-domain routing protocols on the Internet and was published in SIGCOMM’17.
+In the Fall of 2013, I co-developed and co-taught the initial offering of CMU’s graduate class on cloud computing (15-719).

 In 2007, I appeared in a PhDComics strip encouraging CS grad students to wear lab coats to work.
 In my spare time, I enjoy playing tennis, running, and photography.
 I also occasionally blog at Formalized Curiosity.